-The Company is periodically involved in legal proceedings that are incidental to the conduct of its business, including but not limited to employment discrimination claims, customer injury claims, and investigations.
+The Company is periodically involved in legal proceedings that are incidental to the conduct of its business, including but not limited to labor and employment-related claims, customer injury claims, investigations and other proceedings arising in the ordinary course of business.
 When the potential liability from a matter can be estimated and the loss is considered probable, the Company records the estimated loss.
 Due to uncertainties related to the resolution of lawsuits, investigations, and claims, the ultimate outcome may differ from the estimates.
 Although the Company cannot predict with certainty the ultimate resolution of any lawsuits, investigations, and claims asserted against it, management does not believe any currently pending legal proceeding to which the Company is a party will have a material adverse effect on its financial statements.